Pietrangelo's two goals lifts Blues to 4-2 win over Ducks - WHIZ News

 Zach Sanford scored the go-ahead goal with 2:47 remaining in the second period.
 He made it 3-2 when he pounced on a rebound after Ducks’ goaltender Anthony Stolarz made a pad save on Ryan O’Reilly’s wrist shot.
 The Blues were also aided by an extra skater due to a delayed penalty.

-Henrique finished with a goal and an assist for Anaheim while Jani Hakanpaa had his first NHL goal.
+Henrique finished with a goal and an assist for Anaheim — which had a four-game points streak snapped — while Jani Hakanpaa had his first NHL goal.
 Stolarz, who was making his first NHL start of the season, stopped 33 shots.

 Hakanpaa evened it with 6:32 remaining in the second with a wrist shot from the slot that got past Allen while he was being screened.